johey/multiplox/README.md

 ## Design Goals
 * One size fits all - only one kind of plox units.
 System specific connection via breakout cable
-* Breakout cable identify itself, letting the plox unit know details about the system
+* (Breakout cable identify itself, letting the plox unit know details about the system ... /To be reconsidered/)
-* Single power source shared between all nodes in the multiplox network
+* (Single power source shared between all nodes in the multiplox network ... /To be reconsidered/)
 * ...

 ## Implementation